 Establish a Base

-One of the most crucial considerations during a NERF war is how and where you are going to establish your base.
+One of the most crucial considerations during a NERF war is how and where you will establish your base.
 As a general rule, you want to choose a base where your back is protected by a wall or a barrier.
-That way you will only have to monitor three sides for attackers and you will be able to more safely store extra ammo and weapons that are not in use.
+That way, you will only have to monitor three sides for attackers, and you will be able to more safely store extra ammo and weapons that are not in use.